Up to 8 feet of snow expected in Sierra

-SIERRA, Nevada (KRON) – An atmospheric river is expected to bring 5 to 8 feet of snow to parts of the Sierra, Nevada by Friday.
+SIERRA NEVADA, Calif.
+(KRON) – An Atmospheric River is expected to bring 5 to 8 feet of snow to parts of the Sierra, Nevada by Friday.

 The National Weather Service upgraded a Winter Storm Warning to a Blizzard Warning, and authorities are warning people to avoid all non-essential travel to the Sierra.